 Plan members with non-hazardous duty positions participating in CERS on or before August 31, 2008 (Tier 1) were required to contribute 5% of their annual creditable compensation.
 For plan members with non-hazardous duty positions who began participating on or after September 1, 2008 but before January 1, 2014 (Tier 2), contribution rates were 6% of annual creditable compensation.
 The additional 1% is deposited to an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Pension Fund (Kentucky Administrative Regulation 105 KAR 1:420E).
 Plan members with non-hazardous duty positions participating in CERS on or after January 1, 2014 (Tier 3) were required to contribute to the hybrid cash balance plan.
-Plan members and employers contribute a set percentage of creditable compensation and 1% to the health insurance fund, which is not credited to the members' account and is not refundable.
+Plan members and employers contribute a set percentage of creditable compensation into the member's account.
+Non-hazardous members contribute 5% of their annual creditable compensation and 1% to the health insurance fund, which is not credited to the members' account and is not refundable.
 Employers contribute 4% of non-hazardous creditable compensation into member's hypothetical account.

-For the year ended June 30, 2020, the City contributed 24.06% (19.30% for the pension fund and 4.76% for the OPEB) of each employee's creditable compensation to CERS, in accordance with its actuarially determined contribution rate.
-The City's employer contributions to CERS for pension benefits were \$5,419 for the year ended June 30, 2020.
+For the year ended June 30, 2021, the City contributed 24.06% (19.30% for the pension fund and 4.76% for the OPEB) of each employee's creditable compensation to CERS, in accordance with its actuarially determined contribution rate.
+The City's employer contributions to CERS for pension benefits were \$5,419 for the year ended June 30, 2021.